bhickey77/redux-feedback-form/README.md

 # Redux Feedback Loop
+I created this project as practice for using Redux and maintaining state between pages/views of a React web application.

 * This project guides a user through a minimalistic set of questions regarding feedback for a day of classes.
 * Through the use of React and Redux the application maintains the client side state as the user moves from one view to the next.